-Community Participation is a parttime service expected to promote

-and enhance skill building in

-individuals with a developmental

-disability.
-The focus is a self-directed

-approach incorporating a person's

-interests, needs and personal goals.

-The vision of Community

-Participation is that everyone will

-have community involvement based

-on individual choice.
-The goal is to

-promote social inclusion,

-independence and rights.
+Community Participation is a parttime service expected to promote and enhance skill building in individuals with a developmental disability.
+The focus is a self-directed approach incorporating a person's interests, needs and personal goals.
+The vision of Community Participation is that everyone will have community involvement and be an active and valued member of their community based on individual choice.
+The goal is to promote social inclusion, independence and rights.